noloader/cryptopp-autotools/README.md

 You may also need `libltdl-dev` on Debian and Ubuntu; and may need `libtool-ltdl-devel` on Fedora.

 If working on the GCC Compile Farm then you may need exta steps for systems like AIX.
-AIX offers Autoconf and Automake in /opt/freeware/bin/; and Libtool in /opt/cfarm/libtool-2.4.2/bin/.
+AIX offers updated Autoconf and Automake in /opt/freeware/bin/; and offers Libtool in /opt/cfarm/libtool-2.4.2/bin/.
 Both bin/ need to be on path.
 When running `autoreconf` you must `autoreconf --force --install --include=/opt/cfarm/libtool-2.4.2/share/aclocal/`.

 # Integration
 The Autotools submodule integrates with the Crypto++ library.
 The submodule removes the library's `GNUmakefile` and `GNUmakefile-cross`.
 In the future we plan to overwrite the library's `config.h` and produce a n installation specific `config.h`.